capacitor-community/background-geolocation/README.md

 ## Changelog

+### v0.3.15
+- On iOS, the status bar now turns blue whilst the location is being watched in the background.
+This provides the user a straightforward way to return to the app.

 ### v0.3.12
 - Added the `ACCESS_COARSE_LOCATION` permission.
 This is required for apps which target Android 12 (API level 31).
 A preceeding example shows how to add this permission to your app's manifest.